derekbekoe/convey/README.md

 Hello world
 ```

-A demo mode is available using the `--demo` flag.
+Demo mode uses the `demo.nats.io` server over a TLS connection with channels expiring after 30 minutes of creation or 10 minutes of inactivity.

-It uses the demo.nats.io demo server with channels expiring after 30 minutes of creation or 10 minutes of inactivity.
+Use this mode for experimental and getting started purposes only.

 # Configuration